Michael-F-Bryan/rust-ffi-guide/src/pythonic/index.md

 look carefully you'll notice that this is the exact same thing you'd usually put in a C header file.

 Next we make a nice wrapper around the `Sieve`.
-I'm using a [context manager][cm] to make sure that resources get initialized at the start of the `with` block, then they're freed again upon leaving it.
+A [context manager][cm] is used to make sure that resources get initialized at the start of the `with` block, then they're freed again upon leaving it.
 This means that even if my code throws an exception the `Sieve` destructor will still get called.

 ```python
 class Sieve: